 Planned operational improvements:

-The above initiatives are essential elements of the long-term plan for the centre, the aim being for the centre to return to generating satisfactory operational results within the next few years, thus enabling the centre to be sold at a satisfactory price for the Group.
+These measures are essential elements of the long-term plan for the centre, which sets out to restore satisfactory operational results within the next few years and thus enable the centre to fetch a satisfactory price in a potential sale.